junliu724515/org-analyzer/README.md

   --json               Format output as json.

 DESCRIPTION
   The data-dictionary feature enables automatic extraction and documentation of metadata from a Salesforce org, offering a detailed overview of objects, fields, and their attributes, including data types, relationships, and descriptions.

   By default, it will list all custom objects and all standard objects with at least one custom field.
 Additionally, you can choose to include or exclude any managed package objects.
 Above all, a very unique feature is the ability to crawl objects through their relationships, which is especially useful for an org split use case to separate the data model among multiple apps.

+EXAMPLES
+  $ sf data-dictionary generate
 ```

-## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

 <!-- commandsstop -->